 Field-hunting tip

-Look in nepheline syenites and hydrothermal cavities in volcanic rocks country — that is the host setting where edingtonite typically forms.
+Look in nepheline syenites and hydrothermal cavities in volcanic rocks country, the host setting where edingtonite typically forms.
 If you start seeing natrolite, analcime, apophyllite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, often pseudo-tetragonal or pyramidal habit, so train your eye for that shape before scanning the outcrop.